andrewhong5297/ai-that-works/2025-05-17-workshop-sf-twelve-factor-agents/README.md

-## Building 12 Factor Agents - AI That Works Live NYC
+## Building 12 Factor Agents - AI That Works Live SF

 This doc will serve as the source of truth for the event - check here for links, resources, and updates.